psteinb/hpc-in-a-day/_episodes/03-02-parallel-estimate.md

 - "How do I use multiple cores on a computer?"
 objectives:
 - "Use the profiling data to calculate the theoretical speed-up."
+- "Use the theoretical speed-up to decide for an implementation."
+- "Use the multiprocessing module to create a pool of workers."
+- "Let each worker have a task and improve the runtime of the code as the workers can work independent of each other."
 - "Measure the run time of both the parallel version of the implementation and compare it to the serial one."
 keypoints:
-- "The estimation of pi with the Monte Carlo method is a compute bound problem."
-- "The generation of pseudo random numbers consumes the most time."
+- "Amdahl's law is a description of what you can expect of your parallelisation efforts."
+- "Use the profiling data to calculate the time consumption of hot spots in the code."
-- "The generation of random numbers can be parallelized."
+- "The generation and processing of random numbers can be parallelized as it is a data parallel task."
 - "Time consumption of a single application can be measured using the `time` utility."
 - "The ratio of the run time of a parallel program divided by the time of the equivalent serial implementation, is called speed-up."
 ---